 The Care Nest is a safe and confidential trauma-sensitive therapy practice for adults, providing one-to-one sessions using a combination of life coaching, mindfulness, and body-mind integration practices.
 Book a session with Helen through Facebook or emailing email@example.com

 Creative Curiosities SW offer blended Creative, Therapeutic and Adventurous Activities to neurodivergent children and young people.
 We aim to reduce social isolation and exclusion from education and employment, and are working towards the creation of a neurodiverse theatre and music production company.
 Stay up to date on their Facebook.

 Smarta Reductions work with businesses especially small businesses to get them the best deal on utilities like electric and wifi.
 If Joedy or Alice can’t save you at least 10% on at least one service they will take you out to lunch!
 Get in touch here or email firstname.lastname@example.org

 The Sheep Shed is run by artist Mary Toon, who specialises in producing handmade felt artwork.
 Mary has volunteered for Stonehouse Action and later Nudge for over 6 years, she decided to take the leap into having her own studio shed earlier this year.
 Mary is a member of Drawn to the Valley network and has made some beautiful unique signs for Plot tenants.
 You be sure to find the most quirky gifts in Plymouth with her.
 Pop in to see her vibrant shed or get in touch for a commission email@example.com

-The Love Shack is a collaboration between funky fashion brand MINSKI and the future now community interest company- Free Radical Creations.
-We are a creative hub and marketplace and aim to be a source of inspiration for anyone who walks in.
-Pick up unique handmade tee’s, hoodies, bucket hats and cool multiverse prints.
-Tom and Nina would love to show you around their shed.
+The Love Shack is community interest company- Free Radical Creations.
+A creative hub and marketplace and aim to be a source of inspiration for anyone who walks in.
+Pick up unique handmade tee’s, hoodies, and cool multiverse prints.
+Tom would love to show you around their shed.